FanavaranFakhteh/DaroonApp/README.md

 	DaroonApp.getAllTransactions("user's number(necessary)" , "user's email(optional)");

-* you sould fill user's number but user's email is optional, if you don't have user's email, send null
+* you should fill user's number but user's email is optional, if you don't have user's email, send null

 <h5>example :</h5>